PROSTATE CANCER

 DIAGNOSING PROSTATE CANCER

 The markers of potential prostate cancer are usually detected on one of the two main screening tests; a digital rectal exam and PSA blood tests.
 If the disease is suspected by your primary care physician – you will be referred to a urologist who treats the disease.
 The diagnosis can be made after additional tests are performed to detect the presence of cancer cells.
-A prostate biopsy is a test that is used when cancer is suspected.
-A small sample of the tissue from the prostate gland is removed and sent to a lab to determine if cancer cells are present.
+A prostate biopsy is a test that is used when cancer is suspected and to make a prostate cancer diagnosis.
+A small sample of the tissue from the prostate gland is removed and sent to a lab to determine if prostate cancer cells are present.

-At Blue Ridge Urological, our board certified urologists specialize in the diagnosis and treatment of prostate cancer.
-If you have been diagnosed with prostate cancer, the next step is to stage the disease based on if it is localized to the prostate gland or has spread outside of the prostate.
+At Blue Ridge Urological, our board-certified urologists specialize in the diagnosis and treatment of prostate cancer.
+If you have been diagnosed with prostate cancer, the next step is to stage the disease based on whether it is localized to the prostate gland or has spread outside of the prostate (metastatic prostate cancer or advanced prostate cancer).
 This information is vital in determining the best treatment plan for you.

 TREATING PROSTATE CANCER